mileaage/EasyLearn-Flashcards/README.md

     Open `config.toml` and add a new deck following the provided example format.

 2. **Leverage AI:**
-    Paste your study material and let the AI generate flashcards for you automatically.
+    Use popular AI chatbots to make some configs for whatever you plan to study.

 3. **Customize & Review:**
     Edit, organize, and review your decks.
 Use Smart Review Mode for efficient learning.